-[SYMBOL SHIFT] 3 or # flip hex/dec
+[SYMBOL SHIFT] 3 or

 flip the number base in which addresses are displayed between base 16 (hexadecimal) and base 10 (decimal).
 On entry to MONS4, addresses are shown in hexadecimal, use ^3 to flip to a decimal display and ^3 again to revert to the hexadecimal format.
-This affects all addresses displayed by MONS4 including those generated by the dis-assembler but it does not change the display of memory contents - this is always given in hexadecimal.
+This affects all addresses displayed by MONS4 including those generated by the disassembler but it does not change the display of memory contents - this is always given in hexadecimal.

-[SYMBOL SHIFT] 4 or \$ page disassembly
+[SYMBOL SHIFT] 4 or \$

-display a page of dis-assembly starting from the address held in the Memory Pointer.
+displays a page of dis-assembly starting from the address held in the Memory Pointer.
 Useful to look ahead of your current position to see what instructions are coming up.
 Hit ^4 again or [EDIT] to return to the Front Panel display or another key to get a further page of dis-assembly.